Two men died on a Brazilian hillside wearing lead eye masks

 Why the scene looks like something anomalous

 The lead masks are the detail that refuses to sit still.
 Lead over the eyes is a considered, specific choice: it is what you use when you expect light or radiation strong enough to injure.
 The men made or obtained these deliberately and wore them at the end.
-Whatever they were doing on that hill, they anticipated something that would blaze — and their own notebook, with its schedule of capsules and its instruction to “wait for the mask signal,” reads like the agenda of people expecting an arrival.
+Whatever they were doing on that hill, they anticipated something that would blaze, and their own notebook, with its schedule of capsules and its instruction to “wait for the mask signal,” reads like the agenda of people expecting an arrival.
+That expectation had a paper trail: among the effects police catalogued from the workshop was a copy of Vida no Planeta Marte e os Discos Voadores (“Life on Planet Mars and Flying Saucers”), a 1955 book purportedly channeled from a spirit calling itself Ramatís, its passage on blinding light from spirit visitors marked in the margin.
+Whatever was going to happen on that hill, they had been rehearsing for it in their reading for years beforehand.

 Then there is the light in the sky.
 On the evening the two men climbed the hill, a local resident, Gracinda Barbosa Coutinho de Souza, reported seeing an orange, oval object rimmed with fire hovering over Morro do Vintém and casting off rays.
 The timing and the place line up with the men's last known movements.
 The mid-1960s were the peak of a worldwide UFO wave, and Brazil had a deep, active culture of spiritism and reports of aerial phenomena; to the people who first covered the case, an eyewitness to a glowing craft above the death site was not a wild embellishment but a natural piece of the puzzle.